-- Start looking into financial sponsorship.
-To help you approach your organization about supporting your Executive MBA experience, we’ve prepared a document that articulates the benefits of the program—for both them and you.
-Download the sample memo.
+- To help you approach your organization about supporting your Executive MBA experience we have prepared information that demonstrates the major benefits to your employer.

 The admissions committee selects Executive MBA class members with diverse skills and backgrounds, all of whom:

 - Continue to work full-time

 - Represent diverse industries and professional backgrounds